 Sadiq Khan Photo © Greater London Authority

-Fact sheet: Licensing of Houses in Multiple Occupation
+Fact sheet: Licensing of Houses in Multiple Occupation (HMOs)

-In May 2015, the UK Government announced that they would extend mandatory licensing of Houses in Multiple Occupation (HMOs) to address poor conditions and overcrowding.
+In May 2015, the UK Government announced that they would extend mandatory licensing of HMOs to address poor conditions and overcrowding.
+Under the Housing Act 2004, an HMO is a property rented out by at least three people who are not from one ‘household’ but share facilities like the bathroom and kitchen.

-Fact sheet: Additional Licensing
+Fact sheet: Additional licensing

 The Housing Act 2004 introduced licensing for Houses in Multiple Occupation (HMOs).
 Additional licensing is when a local authority can impose a licence on other categories of HMOs in its area which are not subject to mandatory licensing.